A calendar showing dates

 Talking About Decades

-To talk about decades, use gli anni (the years) followed by the name of the decade:
+To talk about decades, you can use gli anni (the years) followed by the name of the decade:

 Gli anni novanta